-In Kiti for 1500 years, the main church was the 11th-century Panagia Aggeloktis.
+In Kiti for 1500 years, the main church was the 11th-century Panagia Angeloktisti.
 However, in order to meet the needs of the village's faithful who did not fit in the temple, the church of St. Kyriakos of the Departed was built in the village.
-The temple was completed on 20/3/2007 and its Thracian inauguration took place on 28/9/2007, since then the two churches of the community have been operating normally.
+The temple was completed on 20/3/2007 and its inauguration took place on 28/9/2007, since then the two churches of the community have been operating normally.

 In addition, there are several chapels in Kiti, such as the chapel of Saints Anargyri Kosmas and Damianos, a building that is believed to be 12th century.
-It is also probable that the temple originally had a cemetery character, six years after the graves found there.
+It is also probable that the temple originally had a cemetery character, after graves were found there.
 Notable is the Latin chapel on the southern side of the village, which belonged to the famous Gibelet family, which was built sometime in 1302.

-Among the sights you will encounter in the community is the Tower of Kition, which dates back to the Venetian occupation of the island and the old barracks of 1960-70.
+Among the sights you will encounter in the community is the Tower of Kition, which dates back to the Venetian occupation of the island and the old dam of 1960-70.
 There are five beautiful community parks in the Kiti village and the old Girls' School which has been declared by the Department of Urban Planning as a listed building.

 It is worth noting that in 2001 a new elementary school started to function in the community, while the Gymnasium was built and started operating in 1991.
 Finally, since 2003, Kiti Industrial District operates in the community.